tejasnayak25/sepm-railway-reservation/README.md

 ## Tech Stack

-> Update according to what you actually use.

 - **Frontend:** HTML, CSS, JavaScript (or React / Angular / Vue)
 - **Backend:** Node.js / Express (or Java / Spring / Python / PHP)
 - **Database:** MySQL / PostgreSQL